mcosovic/MATGRID/README.md

 <img src="/doc/figures/power_flow_chart.png" scale="1">
 </p>

-The power flow user options should be defined using variable *flow*, the following form:
+The power flow user options should be defined using variable *flow*, in the following form:
   1. **flow.grid**: name of the mat-file that contains power system data
       * example: flow.grid = 'ieee300_411';
   2. **flow.module**: AC or DC power flow